jolandepoel/website/content/home/about.md

 # Biography

 I'm an aspiring data scientist and currently Data Science Specialist student at ITvitae.
 I love learning things online through MOOCs.
-I also love card making and other crafts, volleyball, and cooking.
+I also love card making and other crafts, yoga, and cooking.